Skip to Main Content

 Looking for a change in lifestyle, the pair had set their sights on a large holiday let in a picturesque village not far from their current place of residence.

 An 1800’s six-bed detached house valued at £700,000.
-The impressive property comes with 73.8 acres of land, a cart house, stone barn, stable block, two Dutch barns, loose cattle shed and kennels.
+The impressive property comes with 73.8 acres of land, a cart house, a stone barn, a stable block, two Dutch barns, a loose cattle shed, and kennels.

 The current owners were letting a large portion of the land to local farmers – this agreement would continue with the new owners.

 Prior to launching their holiday let business, the couple wanted to make some improvements – including the construction of two glamping pods.
-The pair estimated the works would take around 12 months to complete.
-During this time, they planned to live off savings, rental income from the farmers and the surplus from the sale of their home.
+The pair estimated the work would take around 12 months to complete.
+During this time, they planned to live off savings, rental income from the farmers, and the surplus from the sale of their home.

 The sale of the couple’s home would give them a deposit of £350,000 and leave them with enough to live off for the foreseeable future.

-There were numerous challenges with this case which would restrict the number of finance options available.
-We needed to source finance from a lender which would accept:
+There were numerous challenges with this case, which would restrict the number of finance options available.
+We needed to source finance from a lender that would accept:

 • Applicants with limited experience.
 Most lenders require applicants to have experience in running holiday lets of similar scale.